 Reading that a diaper is “plant based” can be pretty confusing, as this is a broad, umbrella term that usually refers to the wood pulp that’s part of the absorbent core of the diaper.
 So, a diaper brand that uses wood pulp, but doesn’t use “plant based” materials for the other parts of the diaper, might still call themselves “plant based.”
 This can be misleading, as it sometimes leads customers to assume that the entire diaper is made of plants and will therefore decompose easily.
 However, this is not usually the case.

 The gist: we recommend digging a bit deeper when you find a “plant based” diaper brand.
 If they disclose their ingredients and also use “plant based” materials for other parts of the diaper, they may be a decent brand to support.
-For example, at Eco Pea we use wood pulp and SAP for the diaper’s absorbent core, and bamboo for the top and back sheets.
+For example, at Eco Pea we use bamboo pulp for the diaper’s absorbent core, and bamboo for the top and back sheets.
 You can find the full list of our diaper ingredients on our Transparency page.

 Are the diapers TCF, totally chlorine free?